HamzaConcepts/pos_claude/README.md

 1. Go to [supabase.com](https://supabase.com) and create a new project
 2. Wait for the database to be provisioned
+3. **Run database schema:**
+   - Go to SQL Editor
+   - Copy and paste contents of `database/schema_fresh.sql`
+   - Click "Run" to create all tables
-3. Go to Project Settings > API to get your credentials:
+4. Go to Project Settings > API to get your credentials:
    - `NEXT_PUBLIC_SUPABASE_URL`: Your project URL
    - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your anon/public key
+   - `SUPABASE_SERVICE_ROLE_KEY`: Your service role secret (for admin operations)

 ### 4. Configure Environment Variables